miso25/countid/README.md

 See [jsFiddle](https://jsfiddle.net/miso25/kLnkrzz4/) example to count down and count up clock

 # Options
-A complete listing of the options that can be passed to the method is below.
+A complete listing of the plugin options is below.

 Option | Data Attribute | Default | Description
 ----|------|----|----